jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     RF: git_has_dos_drive_prefix at git-compat-util.h:433:2
   Occurrences: 5

+ProgramCallRemoved
+  Events:
+    CF: xrealloc at wrapper.c:135:2
+    CT: memory_limit_check at wrapper.c:18:0
+    RF: memory_limit_check at wrapper.c:35:1
+  Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for ___error
+    CT: External code
+    RF: Jump to external code for ___error
-  Occurrences: 13
+  Occurrences: 2

 Uncategorised
   Events:
+    CF: Jump to external code for _close
+    CT: External code
+    RF: Jump to external code for _close
+  Occurrences: 2

+Uncategorised
+  Events:
+    CF: Jump to external code for _fcntl
+  Occurrences: 1

+Uncategorised
+  Events:
+    CF: Jump to external code for _fcntl
+    CT: External code
+    RF: Jump to external code for _fcntl
+    CF: mark_child_for_cleanup at run-command.c:98:3
+    CT: git_atexit at run-command.c:1097:0
+    CF: set_cloexec at run-command.c:537:3
+    CT: Jump to external code for _fcntl
+    CF: git_atexit at run-command.c:1098:2
+    CT: st_mult at git-compat-util.h:991:0
+    RF: st_mult at git-compat-util.h:995:2
+    CF: git_atexit at run-command.c:1098:2
+    CT: xrealloc at wrapper.c:127:0
-    CF: Jump to external code
+    CF: Jump to external code for _fcntl
+    CF: xrealloc at wrapper.c:135:2
+    CT: memory_limit_check at wrapper.c:18:0
+    CT: External code
+    RF: memory_limit_check at wrapper.c:35:1
+    RF: Jump to external code for _fcntl
-    CF: start_command at run-command.c:824:8
+    CF: xrealloc at wrapper.c:136:8
-    CT: Jump to external code
+    CT: Jump to external code for _realloc
+    CF: Jump to external code for _realloc
+    CT: External code
+    RF: Jump to external code for _realloc
+    RF: xrealloc at wrapper.c:140:1
+    RF: set_cloexec at run-command.c:0:0
+  Occurrences: 1

+Uncategorised
+  Events:
+    CF: Jump to external code for _malloc
+    CT: External code
+    RF: Jump to external code for _malloc
+    RF: do_xmalloc at wrapper.c:68:1
+    RF: xmalloc at wrapper.c:0:0
+  Occurrences: 1

+Uncategorised
+  Events:
+    CF: Jump to external code for _realloc
+  Occurrences: 2

+Uncategorised
+  Events:
+    CF: Jump to external code for _realloc
+    CT: External code
   Occurrences: 3

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _realloc
     CT: External code
+    RF: Jump to external code for _realloc
+    CT: Jump to external code for _realloc
-  Occurrences: 4
+  Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _realloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _realloc
+    CT: st_mult at git-compat-util.h:991:0
-  Occurrences: 7
+  Occurrences: 1

 Uncategorised
   Events:
+    CF: Jump to external code for _signal
+  Occurrences: 8

+Uncategorised
+  Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
     CT: External code
+  Occurrences: 3

+Uncategorised
+  Events:
+    CF: Jump to external code for _signal
+    CT: External code
+    RF: Jump to external code for _signal
+  Occurrences: 5

+Uncategorised
+  Events:
+    CF: Jump to external code for _signal
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _signal
     CF: start_command at run-command.c:824:8
+    CT: Jump to external code for _signal
   Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _signal
     CF: start_command at run-command.c:824:8
-    CT: Jump to external code
+    CT: Jump to external code for _signal
-    CF: Jump to external code
+    CF: Jump to external code for _signal
     CT: External code
-    RF: Jump to external code
   Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _signal
     CF: start_command at run-command.c:824:8
-    CT: Jump to external code
+    CT: Jump to external code for _signal
-    CF: Jump to external code
+    CF: Jump to external code for _signal
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _signal
     CF: start_command at run-command.c:824:8
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
-    CF: start_command at run-command.c:824:8
-    CT: Jump to external code
-    CF: sigchain_push at sigchain.c:25:17
-    CT: Jump to external code
   Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
-    CT: External code
-    RF: sigchain_push at sigchain.c:30:1
-    RF: Jump to external code
+    CT: memory_limit_check at wrapper.c:18:0
   Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
-    RF: check_signum at sigchain.c:17:1
+    RF: Jump to external code for _signal
   Occurrences: 1

 Uncategorised
   Events:
-    CF: Jump to external code
+    CF: Jump to external code for _signal
-    RF: sigchain_push at sigchain.c:30:1
+    RF: Jump to external code for _signal
+    CF: start_command at run-command.c:824:8
+    CT: Jump to external code for _signal
   Occurrences: 1

 Uncategorised
   Events:
-    CF: add at worktree.c:690:24
-    CT: Jump to external code
-    CF: Jump to external code
+    CF: Jump to external code for _sigprocmask
-    CT: External code
-    RF: Jump to external code
   Occurrences: 1

 Uncategorised
   Events:
-    CF: add_to_trie at path.c:204:3
-    CF: make_trie_node at path.c:172:3
-  Occurrences: 10

-Uncategorised
-  Events:
-    CF: add_to_trie at path.c:208:22
-    CT: xstrndup at wrapper.c:113:0
-    CF: xstrndup at wrapper.c:114:12
-    CT: Jump to external code
-    CF: Jump to external code
+    CF: Jump to external code for _sigprocmask
     CT: External code
-    RF: Jump to external code
-    CF: xstrndup at wrapper.c:115:9
-    CT: xmemdupz at wrapper.c:108:0
-    CF: xmemdupz at wrapper.c:109:9
-    CT: xmallocz at wrapper.c:92:0
-    CF: xmallocz at wrapper.c:93:9
-    CT: do_xmallocz at wrapper.c:76:0
-    CF: do_xmallocz at wrapper.c:85:8
-    CT: do_xmalloc at wrapper.c:46:0
-    CF: do_xmalloc at wrapper.c:49:6
-    CT: memory_limit_check at wrapper.c:18:0
-    RF: memory_limit_check at wrapper.c:35:1
-    CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _sigprocmask
-    RF: do_xmalloc at wrapper.c:68:1
-    RF: do_xmallocz at wrapper.c:89:1
-    RF: xmallocz at wrapper.c:93:2
-    CF: xmemdupz at wrapper.c:109:9
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    [...50 more events...]
   Occurrences: 1

 Uncategorised
   Events:
-    CF: add_to_trie at path.c:208:22
-    CT: xstrndup at wrapper.c:113:0
-    CF: xstrndup at wrapper.c:114:12
+    CF: add at worktree.c:690:24
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
-    CF: xstrndup at wrapper.c:115:9
-    CT: xmemdupz at wrapper.c:108:0
-    CF: xmemdupz at wrapper.c:109:9
-    CT: xmallocz at wrapper.c:92:0
-    CF: xmallocz at wrapper.c:93:9
-    CT: do_xmallocz at wrapper.c:76:0
-    CF: do_xmallocz at wrapper.c:85:8
-    CT: do_xmalloc at wrapper.c:46:0
-    CF: do_xmalloc at wrapper.c:49:6
-    CT: memory_limit_check at wrapper.c:18:0
-    RF: memory_limit_check at wrapper.c:35:1
-    CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
-    RF: do_xmalloc at wrapper.c:68:1
-    RF: do_xmallocz at wrapper.c:89:1
-    RF: xmallocz at wrapper.c:93:2
-    CF: xmemdupz at wrapper.c:109:9
-    CT: Jump to external code
-    CF: Jump to external code
-    CT: External code
-    [...41 more events...]
   Occurrences: 1

 Uncategorised
   Events:
+    CF: add_to_trie at path.c:204:3
+    CT: Jump to external code for ___memcpy_chk
+    CF: Jump to external code for ___memcpy_chk
+    CF: make_trie_node at path.c:172:3
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+  Occurrences: 2

+Uncategorised
+  Events:
-    CF: add_to_trie at path.c:208:22
+    CF: add_to_trie at path.c:204:3
-    CT: xstrndup at wrapper.c:113:0
+    CT: Jump to external code for ___memcpy_chk
+    CF: Jump to external code for ___memcpy_chk
-    CF: xstrndup at wrapper.c:114:12
+    CF: make_trie_node at path.c:172:3
+    CT: Jump to external code for _memcpy
+    CF: Jump to external code for _memcpy
+    CT: External code
+    RF: Jump to external code for _memcpy
     RF: make_trie_node at path.c:175:2
     RF: add_to_trie at path.c:239:1
     CF: init_common_trie at path.c:341:3